Short answer: set up both, lead with Alipay

 Some domestic mini-program bookings and city services only work through WeChat.
 Travelers who set up only Alipay can get stuck at exactly those counters.

 Complete Tour Card / International Card KYC and one small test payment from home for both apps — troubleshooting a card issue is far easier on your home network than mid-trip.
+Travel guides through 2026 report stricter foreign-card verification since late 2025 — binding reviews reportedly can take a day or more, and repeated failed attempts may temporarily lock the account — finish setup well before flying.

 FAQ